top of page

 Just after winning the 4×100 Paralympic race

 After completing three of his matric final exam papers, he had a twelve-day break and decided to go on a quick trip to Rustfonteindam just outside of Bloemfontein.
-Joined by some of his best friends they were set to make this trip a memorable outing, since they will no longer be together after their final school year.
-Arnu will be playing professional rugby in Johannesburg and the rest will be studying at the University of Stellenbosch.
+Joined by some of his best friends they were set to make this trip a memorable outing, since they would no longer be together after their final school year.
+Arnu would be playing professional rugby in Johannesburg and the rest would be studying at the University of Stellenbosch.

 Arnu came fourth in the 100m and sixth in the 200m.
 He did not bring back any medals but he found purpose in life again.
 “I stopped living my life as if I was on plan B, with all the regret and what should have been and I started to live my Plan A. I started to dream again.”